-"With great tact and patience the commanding general had held his forces in check, and he now made a final effort to preserve the peace by appointing a com- on Feb.
-5, 1899: mission to meet a similar body appointed by Aguinaldo to 'confer with regard to o'clock at night the individuals of the terat a mutual understanding of the intent. purposes, aims and desires of the Filied States.'
+"With great tact and patience the commanding general had held his forces in check, and he now made a final effort to preserve the peace by appointing a commission to meet a similar body appointed by Aguinaldo to 'confer with regard to the situation of affairs and to arrive at a mutual understanding of the intent. purposes, aims and desires of the Filipino people and of the people of the United States.'
 Six sessions were held, the last occurring on Jan.
 29, six days before the outbreak of hostilities.
-No substantial results were obtained; the Filipino commissioners being either unable or unwilling to give any definite statements of the extermination of the army of occupathe 'intent, purposes and aims of their | tion. people;' at the close of the last session they were given full assurances that no hostile act would be inaugurated by the guard at Bilibid and liberate the prisoners United States troops.
+No substantial results were obtained; the Filipino commissioners being either unable or unwilling to give any definite statements of the 'intent, purposes and aims of their people;' at the close of the last session they were given full assurances that no hostile act would be inaugurated by the United States troops.

-The critical moment had now arrived. front.
-For days before the memorable front of the regiment had been openly | Long live Filipino independence!" menaced and assaulted by insurgent soldiers; they were attempting to push our outposts back and advance their line.
+"The critical moment had now arrived.
+Aguinaldo secretly ordered the Filipinos who were friendly to him to seek refuge outside the city.
+The Nebraska regiment at that time was in camp on the east line at Santa Mesa, and was guarding its front.
+For days before the memorable 4th of February, 1899, the outposts in front of the regiment had been openly menaced and assaulted by insurgent soldiers; they were attempting to push our outposts back and advance their line.
 They made light of our sentinels and persistently ignored their orders.

-"On the evening of the 4th of Februwith a detail of men and attempted to pass the guard on the San Juan bridge, our guard being stationed at the west end of the bridge.
+"On the evening of the 4th of Febru-

+with a detail of men and attempted to Sampaloe to go out into the street and do pass the guard on the San Juan bridge, our guard being stationed at the west end of the bridge.
 The Nebraska sentinel drove them back without firing, but a few minutes before 9 o'clock that evening a large body of insurgent troops made an advance on the South Dakota outposts, which fell back rather than fire.
 About the same time the insurgents came in force to the east end of the San Juan bridge, in front of the Nebraska regiment.
-For several nights prior thereto a lieuin the Island of Luzon.
-Captain Erwin | tenant in the insurgent army had been coming regularly to our outpost No. 2, of the Nebraska regiment, and attempting to force the outpost back and insisting on posting his guard within the Nebraska lines; and at this time and in the darkness he again appeared with a detail of about six men and approached Private Grayson of Company D, First Nebraska volunteers, the sentinel on duty at outpost No. 2.
-He, after halting them three times without effect, fired, killing the lieutenant, whose men returned the fire and then retreated.
-Immediately rockets were sent up by the Filipinos, and they commenced firing all along the line.
+For several nights prior thereto a lieutenant in the insurgent army had been coming regularly to our outpost No. 2, of the Nebraska regiment, and attempting to force the outpost back and insisting on posting his guard within the Nebraska lines; and at this time and in the darkness he again appeared with a detail of about six men and approached Private Grayson of Company D. First Nebraska volunteers, the sentinel on duty at outpost No. 2.
+He, after halting them three times without effect, fired, killing the licutenant, whose men returned the fire and then retreated.
+Immediately rockets were sent up by the Filipines, and they commenced firing all along the line.